Friday, December 5, 2025 | Baltimore, MD

 Read More: WTOP

-Carroll County school board to develop new political symbols policy in wake of rainbow flag controversy
+Carroll County school board to develop new policy on political symbols

-The Carroll County school board voted Wednesday to develop a new policy on the use of political symbols, specifically flags, inside public school buildings.
-The decision came in reaction to some parental concern about rainbow pride flags that some teachers in Carroll County Public Schools have been displaying inside classrooms.
+The Carroll County school board voted last week to develop a new policy on the use of political symbols, specifically flags, inside public school buildings.
+The decision came in reaction to some parental concern about rainbow Pride flags that some teachers in Carroll County Public Schools have been displaying inside classrooms.
+Community members and schools Superintendent Steven Lockard said that the Pride flags are used to show support for LGBTQ students, but school board members said they believe the flags are political symbols and displaying them in schools goes against the recently revised political neutrality policy of the school system.

 Read More: Baltimore Sun